Explore UCD

 National Monuments Service World Heritage Scholarship Programme

-2) Up to three scholarships will be awarded to applicants resident in Ireland (EU and Irish citizens) to take the online, part-time MSc in World Heritage Conservation (F091).
-The scholarship will cover the cost of the university fees.
+2) Up to two scholarships will be awarded to applicants resident in Ireland and Northern Ireland (EU and Irish citizens) to take the online, part-time MSc in World Heritage Conservation (F091).
+The scholarship will cover the full cost of university fees.

-3) One scholarship to an applicant resident in Ireland (EU and Irish citizens) to take the on-campus, full or part-time (F098 or F099) MSc in World Heritage Management and Conservation.
-The Scholarship will cover the cost of university fees.
+3) One scholarship to an applicant resident in Ireland or Northern Ireland (EU and Irish citizens) to take the on-campus, full-time MSc in World Heritage Management & Conservation (F098).
+The scholarship will cover the full cost of university fees.
+Part-time students will also be considered.

 Closing date